UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

 Before operand checking, each instruction is allocated a destination port that corresponds to one of the output buffers.
 A supplied port allocator is used to determine the destination port of the supplied instruction.
 The logic of the port allocator can be model-independent but SimEng provides a basic ``BalancedPortAllocator`` class that attempts to balance port allocation amongst the available reservation stations for that instruction.
 A ``getRSSizes`` function is supplied to port allocator classes to support algorithms that rely on information relating to the occupancy of reservation stations.
 Within a port allocator, there also exists a ``tick`` function which, similarly to the pipeline units, allows for per-cycle logic to be triggered.

+After a destination port has been allocated and all required operands are either supplied or their dependency registered, the instruction is then assigned to a reservation station, where it will remain until issued.
 A reservation station can have many ports, with each port maintaining a ready queue containing instructions that are ready to execute.
 The port is also assigned an associated destination port number to map reservation station ports to output buffers.
-Note that there is no dedicated data structure for the instructions in the reservation stations; all instructions it contains are either in the dependency matrix or one of its associated port ready queues, so we simply keep track of the number of instructions instead.
+Each reservation station also has an associated dispatch-rate value which limits the number of instructions that can be dispatched to it per cycle.

-The instruction is then assigned to a reservation station, where it will remain until issued.
-If at any point the reservation station becomes full while instructions remain in the input, the cycle stops and the input buffer becomes stalled.
+If at any point the reservation station becomes full while instructions remain in the input, or the dispatch-rate is exceeded, the cycle stops and the input buffer becomes stalled.
 The remaining instructions will be processed during a future dispatch, once space is available, and the input buffer will be unstalled once emptied.
+Note that there is no dedicated data structure for the instructions in the reservation stations; all instructions it contains are either in the dependency matrix or one of its associated port ready queues, so we simply keep track of the number of instructions instead.

 Operand forwarding
 ''''''''''''''''''